PRijnbeek/CDM-Vocab-Course/chapter2.md

 ---
-title       : The Standardized Vocabularies description : During this part of the course we will be studying the OHDSI Standardized Vocabularies by running queries against the SYNPUF CDM we loaded on a SQL Server instance in the Microsoft Azure cloud.<p><b>Note!
-You need to have Datagrip installed for this exercise and need to have the datasource added to be able to run the queries!
-Instructions are provided seperately.</b>
+title       : The Standardized Vocabularies description : During this part of the course we will be studying the OHDSI Standardized Vocabularies by running queries against the SYNPUF CDM we loaded on a SQL Server instance in the Microsoft Azure cloud.<p><b>Important: You need to have DataGrip installed for this exercise and need to have the datasource added to be able to run the queries.
+Instructions are provided during the course.</b>
 attachments :
   slides_link : https://s3.amazonaws.com/assets.datacamp.com/course/teach/slides_example.pdf